grmte/ml/readme.txt

 3. To generate targets see:
 tGen.py -h

-4. To generate model see:
+4. To generate train.r see:
 mGen.py -h

-5. To generate predictions see: pGen.py -h
+5. To generate predict.r see:
+pGen.py -h

+6. To do training
+train.r

+7. To do predictions
+predict.r